18 Top-Rated East Coast Beaches (with Map)

 With more than seven miles of wide beaches covered with soft, white sand, you're sure to find a perfect spot to catch some rays.
 That said, be prepared to encounter crowds, especially on a beautiful day.
 This oasis in the midst of thriving Miami is a go-to spot for pretty much every tourist in town.

-South Beach is well known for its Art Deco district, which bursts with amazing architecture, a slew of restaurants, and trendy shops that will put a dent in your wallet.
+SoBe, as it's referred to by locals, is well known for its Art Deco district, which bursts with amazing architecture, a slew of restaurants, and trendy shops that will put a dent in your wallet.
 Not a fan of crowds?
-Florida is widely known for its beautiful beaches, so you may want to try one of these other top-rated beaches in the state.
+Florida is widely known for its beautiful beaches, so you may want to try one of these other top beaches in the state.

 2. Fort Lauderdale Beach, FL